nesquick017/Difference-generator/README.md

 This is CLI utility wihich is provides the difference between yaml, yml, or json files.\
 Output should be presented for you in _stylish_ (bu default) plain and json formats.

 ## How to install:
+Usage: gendiff [options] <filepath1> <filepath2>

+Compares two configuration files and shows a difference.

+Arguments:
+  filepath1            path to file one filepath2            path to file two

+Options:
+  -V, --version        output the version number
+  -f, --format <type>  output format (default: "stylish") -h, --help           display help for command

-# Hexlet tests and linter status:
+### Hexlet tests and linter status:

 [![Actions Status](https://github.com/nesquick017/frontend-project-46/workflows/hexlet-check/badge.svg)](https://github.com/nesquick017/frontend-project-46/actions)